pranalipandit/AIS-intern_Pranali_Pandit/README.md

     my name is b, my age is 21

-3.Solve Using if and for loop  and data types methods ;
+3. Solve Using if and for loop  and data types methods ;
 - (i.Given a list, write a Python code  to swap first and last element of the list.     ii.write code count lenght of string iii.Write a Python program to get the sum of a only non-negative integer. ex, [1,4,-5,-20,10] ans is 15             iv.write code of factorial , ex.ans 6 (3*2*1)

-4.While Loop
+4. While Loop
  - (i.odd-even using while loop                                                 ii. using while cteate loop iii. creat list 1-20 numbers list using while loop=> [1,2,3...
 20]            iv.  creat list 20-1 (revers order) using while loop=> [20,19...1]             v. try with one any eg. break, contnue , pass control statement

 Task_3
  Used define function
    - (1. Write a Python function to find the maximum of from given        2)Write a Python function to sum all the numbers in a list.
 Sample List : [8, 2, 3, 0, 7] Expected Output : 20

      3)Write a Python function that takes a list and returns a new list with distinct elements from the first list.
 Sample List : [1,2,3,3,3,3,4,5] Unique List : [1, 2, 3, 4, 5]

      4)Write a Python function total number of  Combinations.
 Ex. a,b,c  Ans: 4 : ab,ac,bc,ac

      5)Write a Python function total number of  permutation Ex. a,b,c Ans: 6 : ab,ac,ba,bc,ca,cb

-     6)Exercise 5: Define a function which counts vowels and consonant in a word.   input :  statistics Expected output : Count of vowel is = 3 Count of consonant is = 7 7): Define a function that accepts lowercase words and returns uppercase words.
+     6)Exercise 5: Define a function which counts vowels and consonant in a word.   input :  statistics Expected output : Count of vowel is = 3 Count of consonant is = 7

+    7): Define a function that accepts lowercase words and returns uppercase words.
 Input:= statistics Expected output  Result is = STATISTICS

     8) count lower case and upper case  letter.
 Ex : STatiStiCS
           Ans: upper case :5            Lower case: 5